What Does it Take to Be an Ophthalmic Medical Technologist?

 |District of Columbia||$54,210|

-What Tools & Technology do Ophthalmic Medical Technologists Use?
+Tools & Technologies Used by Ophthalmic Medical Technologists

 Below is a list of the types of tools and technologies that Ophthalmic Medical Technologists may use on a daily basis: